 The gatehouse belonged to the former palace (Palais Rosenhöhe).
 It has been renovated and hosts an exhibition on the history of Rosenhöhe park.

-Apart from huge green spaces, and nicely paved paths for walking and cycling, the park features well-manicured gardens in which various species of flowers bloom yearly.
+The park has huge green spaces, nicely paved paths for walking and cycling, and well-manicured gardens in which various species of flowers bloom yearly.
 In addition, there is a herb garden and a dome (The Rosarium) with roses and other flowers blooming between June and September.
 Multiple viewing platforms, ponds, and orchards add to the park’s beauty.

-Visting Rosenhohe is a marvelous experience.
+Visiting Park Rosenhöhe is a marvellous experience.
 The alternating historical and modern elements in the park in the backdrop of beautiful surroundings contribute to the park’s uniqueness and make visiting the park a sublime and delightful experience.

 The best time to visit the park if you want to see all the flowers in full bloom is between June and September.
 Check out these flower pictures I took when I visited the park in June.